Key takeaways:

 Integrations

-Smartsheet has 100 integrations, including Adobe Creative Cloud and other basic tools such as Slack.
+Smartsheet has 100+ integrations, including Adobe Creative Cloud and other popular tools such as Slack, Salesforce, and Power BI.

 Smartsheet customer reviews